-Should you have any c contact Mr Hields via tl concerns and wish to discuss the matter further please ne school office.
+Should you have any concerns and wish to discuss the matter further please contact Mr Hields via the school office.

+contact Mr Hiel ds via the school office.

 Yours sincerely,

 Headteacher

-4
+÷

-Online S Safety Acceptable Use Rules Reply Slip
+0 nline Safety Acceptable Use Rules Reply Slip

-I have read and discussed the rules with
+I have read and discussed the rules with(child's name) and confirm that he/ she has understood what the rules mean and agrees to follow the online safety rules to support the safe use of ICT at Wingrove Primary School.

 Parent/ Carer Signature:

 Print name:

 Date: